blackcatserious/expert/docs/CONFIGURATION.md

 letter-case) against each configured URL and picks the matching one.
 Bare domain entries are automatically converted to `https://` URLs, making it easier to keep the configuration readable when you manage multiple public domains.
-If no match is found Morphic falls back to the first entry, and finally to the host reported by the incoming request headers.
-This ensures that features relying on absolute URLs—such as advanced SearXNG searches, shareable chat links, and model configuration—continue to work correctly on every mapped domain.
+If no match is found Morphic reuses the host reported by the incoming request headers (with support for common proxy headers) before falling back to the first entry.
+This ensures that features relying on absolute URLs—such as advanced SearXNG searches, shareable chat links, and model configuration—continue to work correctly on every mapped domain while keeping local development seamless.